ricardoamaro/docker-drupal/README.md

 sudo docker build -t <yourname>/drupal .
 ```

+this can take a while but should eventually return a command prompt.
+It's done when it says "Successfully built {hash}"

 ## And run the container, connecting port 80:
 ```
 sudo docker run -d -t -p 80:80 <yourname>/drupal